helptheweb/.github/profile/README.md

 Here are some of our key projects:

-1. [scanner](https://github.com/helptheweb/scanner) - Component to be imported in JS projects to get results from an accessibility audit
+1. [accessibility-scanner](https://github.com/helptheweb/accessibility-scanner) - API and CLI to scan websites for issues
 2. [helper](https://github.com/helptheweb/helper) - UI component to adjust accessibility settings on your website

 ## Getting Involved